re-mote-sensing/re-mote/VictorVezina19/Documentation/To_Do.md

 * Add data point validation to the server (remove outliers)
 * Add server alerts for important data changes (spikes, dips, etc.)
 * Add data analysis capabilities to the server
+* Add ability to download all web data into a .csv
+* Add ability to upload data from a .csv (like the one the gateway saves) onto the website